 Oh man – oh man – oh man.
 UGH!
 I was just starting to feel better.
 No more nausea, no more vomiting; I can finally keep things down and morning sickness was slowly becoming a thing of the past.
 Then…BAM!
 I’ve got a cold.
 That stuffy, achy, icky-ness feeling that I wish would just go away.
-With so many changes already going on in my body and so many things I can’t do, eat or take during pregnancy, this is just the icing on the cake isn’t it?
+With so many changes already going on in my body and so many things I can’t do, eat or take, having a cold during pregnancy is just the icing on the cake isn’t it?
 What can I do for a pregnancy cold?
 What can I take?
 Is it worth it, or do I just suffer?
 Blah….